07 Jan Do I need to register for VAT - The complete guide

 VAT stands for Value Added Tax. it’s a Government tax that’s added to certain goods and services that are produced within EU member states.

-Britain introduced the VAT scheme when we became an EU member in 1973 and although we’re now planning on leaving the European Union, the Government has confirmed that VAT will continue after our departure.
-Even in the event of a no-deal Brexit.
+Britain introduced the VAT scheme when we became an EU member in 1973 and although we’re now planning on leaving the European Union, the Government has confirmed that VAT Returns will continue after our departure.

 After income tax and National Insurance, VAT generates the Government its largest source of revenue.
 It’s applied as a standard rate of 20% in most cases, although selected goods and services qualify for reduced VAT of 5%, and others are VAT-exempt entirely.